CurAegis Technologies, Inc. (OTCMKTS:CRGS) Files An 8-K Departure of Directors or Certain Officers; Election of Directors; Appointment of Certain Officers; Compensatory Arrangements of Certain Officers - Market Exclusive

 Item 5.02

-On November 5, 2020, CurAegis Technologies, Inc. (the “Company”) was notified by Mr. Lance Drummond of his intention to resignas a Director.
-The Company is grateful for the guidance that he shared with the team over the past 23 months.
-The Board accepted the resignation on November 5, 2020, and in recognition of the service of Mr. Drummond to the Company, 180,000 vested options to purchase shares of the Company\’s common stock previously awarded, shall remain exercisable for the remainder of the applicable option terms, which amounts are equal to the number of shares that would have been exercisable for the remainder of his term had Mr. Drummond’s service continued through the three-year anniversary of the grant dates.
+On November 11, 2020, CurAegis Technologies, Inc. (the “Company”) was notified by Mr. Phil Saunders of his intention to resignas a Director.
+The Company is grateful for the guidance that he shared with the team over the past 11 years.
+The Board accepted the resignation on November 11, 2020, and in recognition of the service of Mr. Saunders to the Company, 287,500 vested options to purchase shares of the Company\’s common stock previously awarded, shall remain exercisable for the remainder of the applicable option terms, which amounts are equal to the number of shares that would have been exercisable for the remainder of his term had Mr. Saunder’s service continued through the three-year anniversary of the grant dates.

 About CurAegis Technologies, Inc. (OTCMKTS:CRGS)